When could 'Karate Kid: Legends' come to Netflix? Here’s our best guess

 When could ‘Karate Kid: Legends’ come to Netflix?

 Following its PVOD release, “Karate Kid: Legends” is expected to make its streaming debut on Netflix, thanks to Sony’s ongoing Pay 1 deal with the platform.
-Historically, Sony titles appear on Netflix around 3 to 4 months after their theatrical release, specifically on a Thursday.
+Historically, Sony titles appear on Netflix around 4 months after their theatrical release, specifically on a Thursday.

+Again, keep in mind this date could change, and right now it's purely speculation.
 So, if you’re waiting to stream the latest karate showdown from the comfort of your home, late summer to early fall is your best bet.

 We’ll keep this page updated in the meantime when we get more news on streaming dates.